 Because these are mediation programs, not homeowner advocacy programs, it is important to keep in mind what success means to all the participants.
 Importantly, home retention is not only good for homeowners; it is good for lenders and communities, too.
 Home retention provides the lender with a performing loan, rather than a bad loan to write off, and it reduces the likelihood of neighborhood blight that often accompanies multiple home foreclosures in a community.

 It may be more difficult to see the value in not retaining a home, but coming to an understanding of what is going to happen to a home is beneficial for all the participants.
 For a homeowner who has been struggling to communicate with the lender, getting a clear answer can be very valuable.
 Plus, the confidential setting of mediation offers homeowners a more dignified setting than open court when they learn that they will not be able to retain their home.
 For the lawyers and lenders, knowing what their next steps are with the case is valuable.

 “Homeowners who complete the programs are likely to keep their homes.”

 Determining whether a home will be foreclosed is not the only goal accomplished by foreclosure mediation.
 Here are some examples of other goals:

 The process must be fair.

-Across the board, the programs are successfully fulfilling the goal of offering homeowners a fair opportunity to save their home.
-The programs are also fulfilling the courts’ goal of changing the homeowners’ experience with the foreclosure process to one in which they have some control and are treated fairly and with respect.
+Across the board, the programs offered homeowners a fair opportunity to save their home.
+The programs are also changed the homeowners’ experience with the foreclosure process to one in which they have some control and are treated fairly and with respect.

 - Homeowners must be well-informed.